adevrrc/adev-p2-notes/docs/unit-testing/test-planning.md

 A **unit test plan** is a plan based on the design specifications of a class or program.
 A typical unit test plan includes a table outlining the following data:

-- The class you are testing.
+* The class you are testing.
-- A list of all the units within the class.
+* A list of all the units within the class.
-    - Test number.
+    * Test number.
-    - Description of the outcome/requirement.
+    * Description of the outcome/requirement.
-    - Test data needed to test the outcome/requirement.
+    * Test data needed to test the outcome/requirement.
-    - The expected result (usually a value).
+    * The expected result (usually a value).

 [Check out a sample test plan]({{ site.url}}{{ site.baseurl }}/docs/unit-testing/sample-test-plan/)

-The Microsoft Excel is a great way to create a test plan.
+Microsoft Excel is a great way to create a test plan.
 {: .alert .alert-note }

 ## Test Order

-The order that you choose to complete your tests help find defects and prevent false results.
+The order that you choose to complete your tests will help you find defects and prevent false results.
 Your plan and ultimately your test code should follow this order:

 1. Constructors
 2. Property Accessors
 3. Methods

-Constructors should be tested first because for all other tests a constructor will need to be invoked.
+Constructors should be tested first, because a constructor will need to be invoked for all the other tests.
 To ensure the integrity of your other tests, you'll want to make sure your constructors are working as expected.

 Properties are completed next because in many instances the methods of a class will use the properties.